john-itcsolutions/cheirrs/README.md

 does this.

-To add, for example, a load-balancer unit, simply
+To add, for example, 2 load-balancer units, simply

 `juju add-unit -n 2 kubeapi-load-balancer`